 The late afternoon finds us in the typical mountain town of Agerola, on the Amalfi Coast, checking in to our beautiful small family inn.
 Staying here will position us perfectly for an early start on our hike tomorrow, getting a jump on all the other hikers as we traverse the famed Pathway of the Gods.
 We'll have a group dinner this evening to introduce you to the unique cuisine of Southern Italy.
 Be prepared for a totally different taste experience from Tuscany, as southern Italy has always been considered a separate country, both politically and gastronomically.
 Sorrentine cuisine is famous for fresh Mediterranean seafood prepared as only the Italians can.
-Seafood, buffalo mozzarella, red peppers, olives and lemons all figure prominently in regional dishes which are best washed down with the silky white Falanghina wine.
+Seafood, buffalo mozzarella, red peppers, olives and lemons all figure prominently in regional dishes which are best washed down with the silky white Fiano wine.
 The rich volcanic soil of the region produces fruits and vegetables of incomparable flavor.
 The best hazelnuts, almonds, and walnuts are grown here and find their way into many local pasta dishes and desserts.
 The extravagant pastries, gelatos, and ices of Sicily are also much in evidence.
 The crowning achievement of local culinary talent, however, is pizza, which was perfected here, along with the use of the tomato that was refined to an art by the local chefs.
-Not to be outdone, the local vintners produce Taurasi, one of the best red wines in Italy, and Lacrima Christi, (Tears of Christ), one of the most famous red and white wines in Campania.
+Not to be outdone, the local vintners produce Aglianico and Taurasi, two of the best red wines in Italy, and Lacrima Christi, (Tears of Christ), one of the most famous red and white wines in Campania.

 Today's Pompeii walk is rated EASY, 2 hours in length, with sometimes uneven cobblestone surfaces.